 My Texas-born-and-raised friends seem to like jalapeños in just about everything.
 Personally, I prefer the aftertaste more than the initial squirt.
 So you might catch me putting sliced jalapeño peppers on my nachos, baking them, and then removing the pepper just before popping them into my mouth.

-When I add them to bread, whether it’s yeast bread or corn bread, I like them to be mild.
-Fresh jalapenos tend to be milder, although they can vary.
-Pickled jalapeños packaged in a glass jar are usually quite hot but again, may vary according to the brand and label.
+Fresh jalapeños tend to be milder, although they can vary.
+Pickled jalapeños packaged in a glass jar are usually spicier but again, may vary according to the brand and label.
 Bear this in mind when deciding whether to use fresh or canned jalapeños.

 P.S.
 These are really good without the jalapeños.
 I usually make some with and some without.